wp-plugins/wordbooker/readme.txt

 == Changelog ==

+= Version 2.1.12 24/05/2012 =
+- Fixed up another http reference that was upsetting secure Wordpress installs
+- Recoded the Access swapping code which handles json_decode differences when handling bare strings
+- Added the extended extra length values to the User Level Options.
+- Added akismet_result meta to allow FB comments to bypass Akismet checking - Thanks to Stefan Jacobi (Again!)
+- Recoded the Opions filling code in the Quick Edit block as it wasn't working - now uses the same logic as the block on the Edit/Add post page.
+- Added sequence check to Schema Cross check code.
+- Changed some of the diagnostic post levels to make things look better.
+- Added some more debugs to the comment handling process - to try to work out why some people have problems
+- Added an option to allow users to select if access token swapping should be logged.
+- Added an option to allow users to select if separate admin/user comment handling messages should be logged.
+- Changed width of several FB related columns to handle unexpectedly long strings being returned from Facebook.
+- Recoded the Login button so that it can use customised text for different languages.
+- Added option to allow the current logged in user to override the publish options set by the original post author
+- Added latest CA Certs file from the Facebook PHP SDK
+- Fixed a typo in the "Delete on success" logic
+- Added an ltrim to remove leading @ signs off the Name field to work round FB Bug : https://developers.facebook.com/bugs/404203109611190
+- Recoded access swapping process to remove application information.
+- Recoded the fql query calls to fix an apparent change in FB call structures.
+- Added better diagnostics to thumbnail/custom image postmeta tags.
+- Fixed a bug where images in scheduled posts were not processed.

 = Version 2.1.11 06/05/2012 =
 - Added some more diagnostics to the token exchange code to try to work out what is going on when its too short
 - Put in a patch so that if the token update fails it uses the existing token - this is a dirty fix but gives me time to work on a proper fix.